 A multi-award-winning Filipino writer and director who pushes cinematic form, from lush melodramas to groundbreaking single-shot experiments.

-Jun Lana's career is a testament to the power of the written word evolving into compelling visual storytelling.
-Long before he commanded a film set, he was a literary prodigy, racking up an astonishing number of Palanca Awards—the Philippines' most prestigious literary honor—and becoming the youngest inductee into its Hall of Fame.
+Jun Lana directed 'Shadow Behind the Moon,' an 80-minute single-shot film that won him international directing prizes.
+He was a literary prodigy first, racking up an astonishing number of Palanca Awards and becoming the youngest inductee into its Hall of Fame.
 This foundation in character and narrative depth informs all his film work.
-Lana first gained widespread attention for directing lavish, emotionally charged period dramas and popular television series.
-He then confounded expectations with 'Shadow Behind the Moon,' a technically daring film presented as a single, unbroken 80-minute shot, which won him international directing prizes.
-Unafraid to shift between mainstream romance, social commentary, and formal experimentation, Lana has cemented his status as a versatile and intellectually restless force in Philippine cinema.
+Lana gained attention for directing lavish period dramas and popular television series.
+He shifts between mainstream romance, social commentary, and formal experimentation in Philippine cinema.

 1965–1980